-This course will study styles of music related to the historical development Rock and popular music.
-The focus of the course will concentrate on the music, artists, historical background and development of the various styles of rock music, country music, and jazz from its roots through the 1960's.
+This course will study styles of popular music related to the historical development of music in America.
+The focus of the course will concentrate on the music, artist, historical background and development of the styles of rock music, country music, jazz and American musical theater from its roots through the 1960's.

+This is an academic music class, which does not involve musical performance.
 Prior knowledge of musical styles is not necessary.